jxz12/ProjectEuler/README.md

 Solutions to Project Euler problems.
-Based on HackerRank problem descriptions.
+Based on HackerRank descriptions; solutions here pass all tests there.